 Dental caries is an endemic disease in children.
-It is caused by bacterial infection.
+It is caused by a bacterial infection.
 The causative bacteria are known as Streptococcus Mutans and Lactobacilli.

-Although, the dental caries is caused by bacteria, the initiation and progression of dental caries depend on several factors.
+Although the dental caries is caused by bacteria, the initiation and progression of dental caries depend on several factors.
 The less the risk factors present, the less are the chances of dental caries development in your child’s tooth.

-I shall discuss those factors for you so that you can understand the developmental process of dental caries and take appropriate measures to prevent developing it in your Son’s or daughter’s mouth.
+I shall discuss those factors for you so that you can understand the developmental process of dental caries and take appropriate measures to prevent developing it in your son’s or daughter’s mouth.
 Broadly, we can categorize a child belonging to either high risk or low risk category.
-The children of high risk category have higher chances of developing dental caries compared to those of lower category.
+The children of high-risk category have higher chances of developing dental caries compared to those of lower category.

 The factors that determine the risk category of a person are as follows: